 110 – Public Security Bureau

-Health insurance for English Teachers
+Health insurance for Teachers in China

 Opportunity China is unable to provide advice on insurance, however our trusted insurance partner is able to provide applicants with advice on gaining long stay travel insurance.